What is a Stent

 - Reduce salt and sugar intake.

-- Also cut down on the consumption of fatty foods that have high levels of LDL, trans-fats and saturated fats.
+- Also cut down on the consumption of fatty foods that have, rich in high levels of LDL, trans-fats and saturated fats.

 - Encourage inclusion of good fats in your diet (MUFA, PUFA).
 For easier identification, good fats are substances which remain in liquid form at room temperature.